rkodirkhonov/Penetration/README.md

 #### 4.1.
 Document Your Findings Keep detailed notes on your methods, tools used, and any vulnerabilities discovered.

 #### 4.2.
 Report Responsibly Ensure your findings are reported back to the developers ethically and responsibly, as per the agreement.Following these steps will help you conduct a thorough and ethical penetration test on the DLS24 application.

-#### 4.2.
-Report Responsibly Ensure your findings are reported back to the developers ethically and responsibly, as per the agreement.Following these steps will help you conduct a thorough and ethical penetration test on the DLS24 application.